-Gila County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Gila County Housing Authority provides affordable housing for up to 53 low and moderate income households through its Section 8 Housing Choice Voucher (HCV) program..

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 14% having issued approximately 5 vouchers in the past year.
 The average voucher holder has received housing benefits for 4 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 48 months on the waiting list1.